 Whether you need help with your household budget, planning your retirement, or support as a DIY investor, there are lots of great people out there who can help you meet your goals.
 This directory of Canadian fee-for-service planners, advisors, and coaches is to help you find the right person for you.

-If you are a fee-for-service advisor, planner, or money coach, simply fill out the intake form here to add yourself to the directory.
+If you are a fee-for-service advisor, planner, or money coach, simply fill out the intake form here to add yourself to the directory (or update your existing listing).
 Your listing should appear in a few weeks.

 Caveats: the important caveat is that this is meant to be an open listing and these are not recommendations.
 I don’t have the resources to vet any of these listings or to label these people as approved in any way.